jsom1/jsom1.github.io/_walkthroughs/Legacy.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_leg_perm.png)
 </div>

 We are on the SYSTEM account, which is the highest privilege level in the Windows user model.
+If we were unlucky and didn't get SYSTEM, we could try to run the command *getsystem*, which elevates the current privileges to SYSTEM.\\
-At this point, the only remaining thing to do is to find the flags.\\
+Forrtunately we were lucky and at this point, the only remaining thing to do is to find the flags.\\
-In Hack the Box CTFs on Windows machines, the flags are on the Desktop of the user.
+In Hack the Box CTFs on Windows machines, the flags can be found on the Desktop of the user.
 So, let's pop a shell and navigate on the system to find the flags.

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_leg_shell.png)
 </div>

+Some basic commands on windows are:

-On windows, the command *dir* lists the directoy content, *cd* is used to change directory, and *type* displays the content of text files.
+- *dir*: lists the directoy content
+- *cd*: used to change directory
+- *type*: displays the content of text files

+This is all we need to finish this box.

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_leg_cd.png)